Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Of the major economies’ central banks, Canada’s was the first to begin monetary policy easing, cutting its cash rate by 25 basis points at its June 5th meeting.

 Then on June 12, the European Central Bank dropped its interest rate by 25 basis points too — taking its rate to 3.75%.
-It had been at a record-high of 4.00% since September 2023.
+It cut rates again in September.

 Important!